metrorailings/OwlBlog/content/posts/2020-wild-card-insights.md

 Excellent sideline throws by Josh Allen to Gabriel Davis.
 It's why Josh Allen is an elite quarterback.

 Buffalo making serious hay with read-option runs with Josh Allen.

+Indianapolis rookies made some silly mistakes, effectively ending a promising Colts drive without posting any points on the scoreboard.